BME-MIT-IET/iet-hf-2022-en-muck/doc/Manual Testing.md

 # important remark

-as you can see output matrix for the sorted matrix is not correct and sort_coo_matrix function is not behaving correctly therefor in order to execute the tests fully i had to comment out the test for sorting part otherwise the rest of test would not run as we have a faulty application .
+as you can see output matrix for the sorted matrix is not correct and sort_coo_matrix function is not behaving correctly therefor in order to execute the tests fully i had to comment out test for this otherwise the rest of tests would not run as we have a faulty application .